AdobeDocs/experience-platform.en/help/edge/commands/sendevent/decisionscopes.md

 ---
 # `decisionScopes`

 The `decisionScopes` property allows you to deliver and render personalized offers that are managed in Offer Decisioning.
-It is a core part of providing ability to render offer-based content on your site.
+It is a core part of rendering offer-based content on your site.

 This property accepts Base64 decision scopes.
 You can include multiple decision scopes in a `sendEvent` call.

 >[!IMPORTANT]
 >
->You must enable **[!UICONTROL Offer Decisioning]** in datastream settings before using this variable.
+>Enable **[!UICONTROL Offer Decisioning]** in datastream settings before using this variable.
 The [!UICONTROL Offer Decisioning] checkbox is in the configuration settings of the Adobe Experience Platform service in a given datastream.

 ## Decision scopes using the Web SDK tag extension